aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to MHTML via .NET" h2=".NET API to Export PDF to MHTML on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that provides powerful document manipulation and conversion features for .NET applications.
+It includes the Aspose.PDF for .NET API, which enables developers to convert PDF files to DOC format.
+This is followed by the Aspose.Words for .NET API, which allows developers to render DOC files to MHTML.

+The Aspose.PDF for .NET API provides a wide range of features for manipulating PDF documents, such as the ability to create, edit, and convert PDF files.
+It also supports the extraction of text, images, and other content from PDF documents.
+Additionally, it can be used to add annotations, watermarks, and digital signatures to PDF documents.

+The Aspose.Words for .NET API provides a comprehensive set of features for creating, editing, and converting DOC files.
+It supports a wide range of document formats, including DOC, DOCX, RTF, HTML, and MHTML.
+It also provides features for manipulating document elements, such as text, images, tables, and hyperlinks.
+Additionally, it can be used to add headers and footers, page numbers, and bookmarks to documents.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert PDF file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to MHTML.
+Aspose.Total for .NET is a powerful API that enables developers to quickly and easily add document manipulation and conversion features to their .NET applications.
+It provides a comprehensive set of features for manipulating PDF and DOC files, including the ability to convert PDF to DOC and render DOC to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}